-Juicing refers to the process of extracting juice from fresh vegetables and fruits.
+Juicing refers to the process of extracting juice from fresh vegetables and fruits like carrots.
 The solid matter is taken out leaving you with a liquid packed with vitamins, nutrients, and antioxidants.
 It aids in boosting the immune system, dieting, and extracting toxins from your body.

 Unlike juicing, the product gotten from blending is still equipped with pulp and fiber making it thick.
 Also, juicing utilizes a juicer whereas we blend using blenders.

 The juices segment currently has a growth rate of 5.6% due to the increased popularity of fresh juice.
 Unfortunately, most juices in our stores contain artificial sugars and additives that can be harmful to your health.
 This is why juicing at home is much safer and recommended.
 So, what do you need to get started with juicing at home?
 Let’s first look at some benefits of juicing.

 Benefits of Juicing